Eyeglasses: The basics

-Safety glasses and goggles in some work environments, such as construction sites, are required by law.
+Safety glasses and goggles in some work environments, such as construction sites, may be required by law.
 But even if safety glasses aren't mandated, it's still very prudent to wear them when you work or play in circumstances where your eyes are exposed to hazards such as dangerous airborne particles and debris.

-Advice for Buying Eyeglasses
+Advice for buying eyeglasses